Nordic-OG-Raven/AInews/PRD.md

 💡 Joke of the Day
 Why did Terra break up with its last model?
 It just couldn't handle the emotional depth of their 3D relationship!
-(See "Terra: Explorable Native 3D World Model..." below to get it)
+(See "Terra: Explorable Native 3D World Model..." below for context)

 📰 AI Research & Technical Deep Dives